UPPMAX/ticket_298623/README.md

 - Does the newer RStudio/2023.12.1-402 also works in the same way?
   - Does loading this module also load R?
   - Does loading this module also load R_packages?
+- Does the `salloc` way of the user work?

 Questions with answers: